pinokiocomputer/program.pinokio.computer/README.md

 - `<sudo>`: **(optional)** run in admin mode when set to `true`.
   - on mac and linux, it runs the command with `sudo <message>`
   - on windows, it runs the command in administrator mode
+- `<cache>`: **(optional)** cache path
+  - the following subfolders will be generated under the cache folder, which will be programmatically populated when the apps run:
+    - `HF_HOME`: huggingface cache. used to store model files downloaded from huggingface.
+    - `TORCH_HOME`: pytorch hub cache. used to store model files downloaded from torch hub
+    - `GRADIO_TEMP_DIR`: gradio cache. used to store files processed by gradio

 #### return value